Roads End Neighborhood Watch

 As of December 2019, new signs went up in Roads End (Lincoln City Public Works did the installation) to indicate a neighborhood watch program is in effect.
 These replaced the older style (and mostly worn out) signs.

-Roads End Improvement Association Board member Marie McFarland heads the neighborhood watch program.
+Roads End Improvement Association Board member Marie McFarland started the neighborhood watch program.
 Marie coordinated her efforts through Lincoln City police chief Jerry Palmer and members of his department along with a committee of Roads End residents.